 Unfortunately, some higher-end dash cams do come with higher price tags, with some requiring professional installation.
 As an alternative, some people use expensive, name-brand GoPro cameras as their dash cams, which make for a rather tempting target for sticky fingers.

 Of course, there are many budget-friendly dash cams available online, but cheaper cams tend to not work quite as well as higher-priced models.
 They also often won’t record in as high of a definition, and they don’t always come with the same features that their higher-end counterparts usually have.
-One such major feature you should always look for is a G-sensor, meant to sense if a significant shock to the system occurs, which would then also grab the few moments before and after the incident so it cannot be overwritten by new recordings.
+One such major feature you should always look for is a G-sensor, meant to sense if a significant shock to the system occurs, which would then also grab the few moments before and after the incident so new recordings cannot overwrite it.
+So, if you’re looking to purchase, we strongly recommend investing in a good-quality dashcam.

 Is Buying A Dash Cam Worth It?